-Except for a unanimous vote, a public body conducting an electronic meeting must take all votes by roll call.
+Unless modified by rule, a public body conducting an electronic meeting should take all votes by roll call if not unanimous.

 I. Disruption of Meetings (§ 52-4-301)

 The Act does not prohibit the removal of any person from a meeting if the person willfully disrupts the meeting to the extent that orderly conduct is seriously compromised.